-‘Teen Mom 2’: MTV Host Wants Javi Marroquin To Find Love On ‘Are you The Onee
+‘Teen Mom 2’: MTV Host Wants Javi Marroquin To Find Love On ‘Are You The One’

 Teen Mom 2 star Javi Marroquin is looking for love after his divorce with Kailyn Lowry, and MTV may be able to help him out.
 The reality TV dad has been battling his ex-wife for months now, and has finally decided he’s ready for a new romance.

 As previously reported by the Inquisitr, Javi Marroquin recently made an audition tape to land a spot on the next season of MTV’s popular dating competition series, Are You The One.
-Javi, who has been apart of the Teen Mom 2 family since meeting Kailyn Lowry over five years ago, revealed on the Are You The One aftershow that he was looking to join the cast and hopefully find his perfect match.
+Javi, who has been a part of the Teen Mom 2 family since meeting Kailyn Lowry over five years ago, revealed on the Are You The One aftershow that he was looking to join the cast and hopefully find his perfect match.

 In Touch Weekly reports that Are You The One aftershow host, Terrence J thinks Javi joining the show would be a great idea.